 Cheap rooftop tents are usually lightweight, which means they may not survive the tough conditions your vehicle can get into.
 Moreover, car camping with kids might tire a rooftop tent quickly.
 On the other hand, all tents are waterproof and have mosquito netting.

-It’s also important to keep in mind that some tents have better high-density foam mattresses, some can easily store sleeping bags while packed up and everything stays clean up there, as they’re far from the the ground.
+It's also important to keep in mind that some tents have better high-density foam mattresses, some can easily store sleeping bags while packed up and everything stays clean up there, as they're far from the ground.

 Roof top tents are usually made out of two fabric types: canvas or plastic.
-Canvas is usually heavier, needs more care and it’s the material that all traditional tents are made of.
+Canvas is usually heavier, needs more care, and it's the material that all traditional tents are made of.
 New materials are lighter, but they insulate you from the outside temperature less effectively.